baydounm/UKB-paper7-IBNODDI/README.md

 -- SUPPLEMENTARY_DATA_FIGURE2SENS: Results dataset for sensitivity analysis for infection burden tertiles vs. NODDI measure regression models (Loge transformed, z-scores).
 -- FIGURE3_4: Heatmaps by LE8 tertile and by AD PRS tertile, with datasets and scripts, along with summary results.
 -- SUPPLEMENTARY_DATASHET1 through 4: additional excel or Stata datasets (results non-raw datasets) used in the manuscript.
+-- OUTPUT: Main Stata output in smcl (and pdf where possible) format.